 2. A governance framework that enables cross-border queries between institutions in a federated system, while respecting and navigating key policies and regulations

-3. A proof-of-concept that explores the technical and operational functionality involved in operationalizing a federated data system
+3. A proof-of-concept that explores the technical and operational functionality involved in running a federated data system

-The World Economic Forum is partnering with genomics institutes in the United Kingdom, the United States, Canada and Australia as they design and test a technical proof of concept in tandem with refining the governance framework with leading public-sector institutions, academics and the private sector.
+The World Economic Forum is partnering with genomics institutes in the United Kingdom, the United States, Canada and Australia as they design and test a technical proof of concept in tandem with partnering with leading public-sector institutions, academics and the private sector to write an original framework to govern the federation.